gradle/actions/setup-gradle/README.md

 Jobs on other branches will read entries from the cache but will not write updated entries.
 See [Optimizing cache effectiveness](#select-which-branches-should-write-to-the-cache) for a more detailed explanation.

-In some circumstances it makes sense to change this default, and to configure a workflow Job to read existing cache entries but not to write changes back.
+In some circumstances, it makes sense to change this default and configure a workflow Job to read existing cache entries but not to write changes back.

 You can configure read-only caching for `setup-gradle` as follows: